-Life Science has a long, eventful, and prosperous history at Tsinghua University.
+Life Science has a long and prosperous history at Tsinghua University.
 The Biology Department, founded in 1926, was among the oldest and most prestigious in China.
-In 1984, the Department of Biological Science and Biotechnology was re-established, with Professor Mu-ming Poo being the founding Chairperson.
-In the ensuing 25 years, the Department went through rapid transformations and gained national and international recognition.
-In September 2009, the Department of Biological Science and Biotechnology was formally replaced by the School of Life Sciences.
+There are more than 40 members of the Chinese Academy of Sciences and Chinese Academy of Engineering who have studied or worked here.
+In 1952, the original Tsinghua Department of Biology was incorporated into other Universities.
+However, 32 years later, in 1984, the Department of Biological Science and Biotechnology was reestablished, with Professor Mu-ming Poo being the founding Chairperson and Professor Nanming Zhao as the Vice Chair.
+In September 2009, to accelerate the research and education of life sciences, the Department of Biological Science and Biotechnology was formally replaced by the School of Life Sciences (SLS).

 Professor and Dean